 Some credit cards offer, at no additional charge, cellphone insurance that could drastically reduce the cost of a phone repair.
 In most cases, all you have to do is pay your bill with the card.
 We’ll take a deeper dive into credit card cellphone insurance and help you decide whether it’s worth it.

 What Is Credit Card Cellphone Insurance?

 Credit card cellphone insurance is a benefit provided by your credit card issuer or credit card network that could save you from paying hundreds of dollars out of pocket for damage or replacement.
 In most cases, you’ll work through a benefit administrator, not the credit card issuer.

 Basic insurance through Verizon, T-Mobile, and AT&T costs between $6.95 and $19 per month.

 When you submit a claim, the insurance policy reimburses you up to a certain amount for eligible costs related to damage or theft of your smartphone.
-Like other types of insurance, you’ll have to meet a deadline after the damage or theft to make a claim, you must provide proof of the damages, and you’ll pay a deductible.
+Like other types of insurance, to make a claim you'll have to meet the proper deadline after the damage or theft, provide proof of the damages, and pay a deductible.
 There are limitations and exclusions, too.